rossdrew/rossdrew.github.io/_posts/2018-10-01-emulating-opcodes.md

   - `Operation.JMP`: It -unlike all other instructions- passes a word (not a byte) from the addressing mode that could be `AddressingMode.INDIRECT`

 These do two things that make them hard to deal with.
-Firstly, their addressing `ABSOLUTE`; the two byte (word) address that the `Operation` is supposed to use to load into the Program Counter.
+Firstly, their addressing is `ABSOLUTE`; the two byte (word) address that the `Operation` is supposed to use to load into the Program Counter.
 We could deal with this in the same way as the `IMPLIED` (in that the `Operation` then does some of it's own addressing) if not for the case where `JMP` uses `INDIRECT`-`ABSOLUTE` addressing, which will take a two byte argument then from the address specified by that word, load a two byte address into the Program Counter.
 In this case, it cannot be done in the `Operation` because it has no idea what it's Addressing Mode is.